JangVincent/hexis/README.md

 # Hexis

-> **Speak Freely, Share Privately**
+> **YOUR TEXT, YOUR TERMS, NO GODS**

-Hexis is a publishing protocol for encrypted messages, designed for a world where privacy, expression, and control are in constant tension.
+Hexis is a simple decentralized tool for direct text sales.
+You sell your texts publicly, controlling who accesses them.
+It's a new philosophy for independent publishing, distribution, making any idea a business.

 ## 🎯 Service Overview